 Okay, you professional gardeners: this little start of a garden might make you laugh.

-But I’m a newbie at gardening and because we didn’t get to build our raised beds in time, I decided to container garden again this year.
+But I’m a newbie at gardening and because I didn’t get to build raised beds in time, I decided to container garden again this year.
+It’s such an easy way to create a little garden.

 DIY Container Garden With Twist Ties